maxxNcode/say-to-go/FEATURES.md

 - Searching for "Africa" suggests "Cairo, Egypt" or "Cape Town, South Africa"
 - Searching for "China" suggests "Great Wall of China, Beijing" or "Shanghai, China"

+### 5. About Section
+The app includes an informative about section that provides users with detailed information about the project.

+**Features:**
+- Separate about page with comprehensive project information
+- Creator information (Mark Froilan Lendio, BSIT student at University of Cebu)
+- Links to social profiles and GitHub
+- Project overview and description
+- Step-by-step usage instructions
+- Comprehensive list of features
+- Information about technologies used
+- Project motivation details
+- License information
+- Simple text button at the top right of the main screen

 ## User Interface Features

 ### 1. Animated Button Interface